equation314/Crypto/README.md

 # Projects of Modern Cryptography

-Implementation of AES & keccak algorithms.
+Implementation of AES and keccak algorithms.

 ## Build